franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 This option makes it evident that the binning is more than just about creating histograms.
 While histograms are a common use case, the binning plugin allows for the accumulation of various quantities within bins and not just noting the frequencies of occurrences.
 This means that users can define custom quantities to be accumulated in each bin, such as charge, energy, momentum, or any other property of interest.
 The flexibility of the functor description enables users to specify exactly what and how they want to accumulate data in the bins.
 For example, you might want to accumulate the total charge of particles within each bin, or the average kinetic energy of particles in a specific region.
 The deposited quantity functor provides the mechanism to calculate and return these values, which are then accumulated in the corresponding bins during the simulation.
-By default the deposited quantity is added for each bin, but this is configurable by the user by setting an ref:`accumulate operation <usage/plugins/binningPlugin:Accumulation>`.
+By default the deposited quantity is added for each bin, but this is configurable by the user by setting an :ref:`accumulate operation <usage/plugins/binningPlugin:Accumulation>`.

 Extra Data
 ----------